klaidliadon/umbrella-content/en/incident-response/sexual-assault/beginner/s_precautions.md

 ## Trusted companions

-* Travel and work with friends, colleagues or support staff (like translators).
+* Travel and work with friends, colleagues or support staff (like translators);
-* Vet local services and support staff carefully.
+* Vet local services and support staff carefully;
 * Keep in regular contact with your team.

 ## Behaviour

 * Appear familiar with the environment;
 * Appear confident;
-* Avoid striking up conversation or making eye contact with strangers.
+* Avoid striking up conversation or making eye contact with strangers;
-* Gestures of familiarity such as hugging or smiling, even with colleagues, can be misinterpreted and raise the risk of unwanted attention.
+* Gestures of familiarity such as hugging or smiling, even with colleagues, can be misinterpreted and raise the risk of unwanted attention;
 * Women should stay near the edges of predominantly male crowds and have an escape path in mind.